 Let’s agree that the hero of our stories will be “a hopeless boss”.
 But the same rules apply to our subordinates, work colleagues, clients, and even family members.

-The level of detail preferred by the boss
+Explore the level of detail your boss prefers

 Knowing this preference can have a huge impact on our effectiveness at work.
 Some people need a lot of detail.
 Others, on the contrary.
 The first ones focus on individual steps and detailed procedures.
 Others are mainly interested in the concept, idea, and context.
 The details just bore them.